 Balboa Park has many buildings dating from the 1915 World’s Fair and is home to several excellent museums.
 Personal favorites include the Mingei, the Air and Space Mueseum (there’s a reason the airport is called Lindbergh Field), and the Science Center.
 The free botanical garden is housed in one of the largest lath structures in the world and was built for the 1915-1916 World’s Fair.
 There are numerous gardens and many miles of hiking trails.
 A visit to the Old Cactus Garden might reveal some of longtime resident Dr. Seuss’ inspiration!
 Don’t miss the world’s largest outdoor musical instrument at the Spreckels Organ Pavilion

 The San Diego Zoo, located inside Balboa Park, is one of the premier zoos in the world.
 It is a hub of conservation research as well as exhibiting animals in habitats that are closer to native environments.
 This large zoo requires at least a half day to visit and you can expect to walk a lot!

 Sea World San Diego is the first Sea World marine zoo and theme park, and has been in operation since 1964.
 Expensive, but worth a visit.

 San Diego Beaches December and January might not be traditional beach weather, but a walk on the beach is a great way to experience San Diego, cool those tired feet with a walk in the water.
-Ocean Beach is the closest beach to the festival and is near several recommended restaurants.
+The beach at Coronado and Ocean Beach are the two closest beaches to the festival.
 For a great hike, Torrey Pines beach is about 15 minutes by car from the festival.
 If you walk far enough along the cliffs, you might see some local wildlife in its natural habitat.

 For tourist appeal you can’t beat Coronado Beach with views of the iconic Hotel Del Coronado.